Name: John Warnock

-- President of Adobe for his first two years and Chairman and CEO for his remaining sixteen years at Adobe.
+- President of Adobe for his first two years, and Chairman and CEO for his remaining sixteen at the company.

-- In 1991, Warnock outlined a system called "Camelot", that evolved into the Portable Document Format (PDF) file-format.
+- In 1991, Warnock outlined the "Camelot" system, that evolved into the PDF (Portable Document Format) file format.

 Honors and awards